Universal Maximum Likelihood (List) Decoding via Fast Vector-Matrix Multiplication: Conclusion

 Vector–matrix multiplication is a common, basic computational routine in numerical linear algebra, optimization, machine learning, and large-scale graph analytics, among many other applications~\cite{Optimizing_sparse_MaVeD_for_large_data}.
 Its computational complexity remains a central problem in theoretical computer science, where even mild asymptotic improvements can have a wide impact~\cite{anand2025structural}.
 For a general $m \times n$ matrix $\mathbf{A}$ (where $m <n$) and an $n$-dimensional vector $\boldsymbol{x}$, the straightforward computation of $\mathbf{A}\boldsymbol{x}$ requires $\Oh(mn)$ time.
 The key to achieving faster computation lies in exploiting the matrix's discrete structure.
 Specifically, when $\mathbf{A}$ has entries drawn from a small finite alphabet—as is the case in our construction—the Mailman algorithm can precompute and reuse partial inner products corresponding to recurring column patterns.
 This method reduces redundant multiplications and yields a logarithmic improvement, lowering the complexity to $\Oh(mn/\log n)$ after a one-time preprocessing step.
+In our setting, this results in a total complexity of $\Oh(q^k)$, correspond to a $\Omega(n)$ speedup.
+This complexity of $\Oh(q^k)$ still requires that one examines every possible codeword in the codebook.

-Further refinements improve it to $\Oh(mn/\log^2 n)$~\cite{MaVed_subquadratic_time}.
-In our setting, this results in an overall runtime of $\Oh\!\left(\tfrac{q^{k}}{k}\right)$.
-These finite-alphabet acceleration techniques have also been used recently to speed up the decoding of Hidden Markov Models (HMMs), achieving a logarithmic factor improvement over the Viterbi algorithm~\cite{Decode_HMM}.
-Beyond such logarithmic gains, further improvements appear unlikely: achieving more than a polylogarithmic speedup over Viterbi has been shown to be theoretically hard~\cite{Viterbi_speedup_hard}.
+Further refinements of the Mailman algorithm improve the complexity of the vector–matrix multiplication routine to $\mathcal{O}(mn / \log^2 n)$~\cite{MaVed_subquadratic_time}.
+In our setting, this yields an overall runtime of $\mathcal{O}\!\left(\tfrac{q^{k}}{k}\right)$.
+These finite-alphabet acceleration techniques have also been employed to speed up the decoding of Hidden Markov Models (HMMs), achieving a logarithmic-factor improvement over the Viterbi algorithm~\cite{Decode_HMM}.
+Beyond such logarithmic gains, however, further improvements appear unlikely: obtaining more than a polylogarithmic speedup over Viterbi has been shown to be theoretically hard~\cite{Viterbi_speedup_hard}, as it would require solving \textsf{NP}-hard problems without exhaustively searching over all possible solutions—an ability that lies at the heart of the \textsf{P} versus \textsf{NP} problem~\cite{SAT_feasibility}.